autowarefoundation/autoware.universe/f1tenth/readme.md

    ./setup-dev-env.sh --no-nvidia --no-cuda-drivers
    ```

    The NVIDIA library and cuda driver installation are disabled as they are already installed with the JetPack.
-If you force the cuda driver installation here, it can mess up the kernel and cause error at bootup.
+If you force the cuda driver installation here, it can mess up the kernel and cause errors at bootup.
 You will need to reflash the JetPack if this happens

 3. Under the `autoware` folder, go to the `autoware.repos` file and change the version of `universe/autoware.universe` from `galactic` to `f1tenth_galactic`